doetoe/blockchain/README.md

 The tracker supports

-* /running         - returns running when the tracker is running
-* /nodes           - returns a list of URL's of registered miners
-* /register(url)   - register a url with the tracker

-##### For each miner you want to run, execute node.py as a script.
+##### For each node you want to run, execute node.py as a script.

-This will start mining and also connects to the tracker to discover other miners and synchronize with them.
+This will start mining and also tries to discover other nodes and synchronize with them.

-The nodes support
+The nodes operate a full node:

   * /running      - returns running when the node is running
   * /block(n)     - returns block n in json format
   * /blockchain   - returns the blockchain as seen by this peer in json format
   * /chainlength  - returns the chainlength as seen by this peer

+and also peer discovery services

+  * /nodes           - returns a list of URL's of registered miners
+  * /register(url)   - register a url with the tracker

 Unless the tracker and all miners run on the same computer, you have to specify hostnames and ports, call both with -h to see options.